 Gordon Danner, S. 2017.
 Effects of Speech Context on Characteristics of Manual Gesture.
 Ms, USC

 Samantha Gordon Danner, Louis Goldstein & Eric Vatikiotis-Bateson.
 2017.
 Task-dependent Coordination of Vocal Tract and Manual Gestures.
 LSA 2017 Annual Meeting, Austin, TX.
-(More information about software used coming soon)
+FlowAnalyzer software available here.

 Samantha Gordon Danner, Louis Goldstein, Eric Vatikiotis-Bateson, Rob Fuhrman & Adriano Vilela Barbosa.
 Using Optical Flow and Electromagnetic Articulography in Multimodal Speech Research.
 16th Speech Science and Technology Conference, Western Sydney University (Parramatta, Australia).